 You can see why people prefer working from home — they don’t have to deal with commuting or spend money on gas for the car, and they get more time to spend with family.

 However, there are also downsides.
 No face-to-face communication with other team members.
-This makes it hard to engage remote employees, to keep them connected and threatens healthy company culture.
+This makes it hard to engage remote employees, keep them connected and create a healthy remote company culture.
 Employee engagement in work from home is a tedious matter.
 If you don't know how to keep remote employees engaged, you can fix this disadvantage with the help of virtual team-building activities and events.

 Here are some ideas on how to engage employees virtually.

 The pandemic brought many surprising benefits, but the most unexpected one is that it facilitated opportunities for virtual travel around the world to visit different renowned museums.
 You can take advantage of this opportunity and take your remote employees on a tour to marvel at some unique online exhibits.

 For instance, The British Museum has an installation called The Museum of the World.
 You can choose to learn the history of Asia, the Americas, Africa, Europe, and Oceania.
 The exhibit takes the form of a journey through time — something that would not be possible as an offline experience:

 When you click on a specific time period, it shows you different artifacts discovered back then, and you can learn about their history and significance.

 Similar experiences are offered by Guggenheim, The National Gallery, and the National Gallery of Art.
 Their virtual tours are constantly updated, so you will always have something interesting to attend with your remote teammates.

 Let’s be honest.
 One of the best parts of going to the office is having all your colleagues celebrate with you when it’s your birthday.
 Unfortunately, when you work fully remotely, this joy is taken from you.
 But does it have to be?

 Of course not.
 You can still organize an online birthday celebration for your teammate and invite everyone to a virtual party.
 Here are some employee engagement ideas for the event: